xxsimoxx/stats-for-update-manager/readme.txt

 ### [sfum-installs]

-The above shortcode returns an integer depicting the total number of all installations (of all plugins) across the web.
+The above shortcode returns an integer depicting the total number of all installations (of all plugins and themes) across the web.
 Developers can use it in a sentence:
 > Our plugins have [_n_] active installations!

 ### [sfum-installs id="my-plugin-folder/my-plugin-file.php"]

-Building on the previous example, you can also provide a plugin id.
+Building on the previous example, you can also provide a plugin or theme id.
 This shortcode returns an integer depicting the total number of installs for the plugin with the given `identifier`.
 Developers can use it in a sentence:
 > My Awesome Plugin has [_n_] active installations!

 ### [sfum-domains]

-This shortcode returns an integer depicting the number of unique domains using all of the developer's plugins.
+This shortcode returns an integer depicting the number of unique domains using all of the developer's plugins and themes.
 Developers can use it in a sentence:

 > Code Potent is running on [_n_] sites!